gherardovarando/electrongui/README.md

 - Add (and modify to your taste) the `src/style/gui.css` file

-- In the Renderer process :
+- In the Renderer process of your electron app:

 ```
 const {Gui} = require('electrongui')